thomasballinger/your-party-is-full/README.md

 7. "close a

 TODO
-- button to join a party
 - button to request to join a party
+- button to leave party
 - script to make fake characters join parties that are not full every ~5 seconds